dokklib/dokklib/docs/libs/db/many-to-many.md

 USER#alice     | GROUP#2
 USER#bob       | GROUP#2

-Now we can use `Table.query_prefix` with the primary index to get all the groups that a user belongs to.
+We can use `Table.query_prefix` with the primary index to retrieve all the groups that a user belongs to.
-If we use `Table.query_prefix` with the inverse primary index instead (which is a global seconday index), we can query all the members of a group.
+If we use `Table.query_prefix` with the inverse primary index instead (which is a global seconday index), we can query all the members of a group as well.

 ```python
 import dokklib_db as db